Skip to content

 To maintain data quality during feature engineering in FeatureByte, you can centralize Cleaning Operations at the table level.
 This approach allows you to effectively address common issues, such as string-based datetime columns, missing values, disguised missing values (e.g., those not explicitly labeled as missing), and outliers.

-We will perform cleaning operations on the NEW_APPLICATION table, including:
+We will perform cleaning operations on the NEW_APPLICATION table and CLIENT_PROFILE table, including:

 • Defining the schema for the BIRTHDATE column stored as a string-based datetime